Superintendent Reflects on Value of TCU

 Learning to Lead

-Chadwell is a big believer in preparing students to be leaders.
-He said TCU helped him find his voice, and facilitated his desire to study abroad in Germany instead of making him fit into a predetermined plan.
+Chadwell said he believes in preparing students to be leaders.
+He said TCU helped him find his voice and facilitated his desire to study abroad in Germany, instead of making him fit into a predetermined plan.

 He said his experiences at TCU and in local schools prepared him for the challenges of leading a district and facilitating organizational change.
-His current focus is EMS ISD’s Strategic Plan, Aspire 2022, and bringing the school community together.
+His current focus is his district’s Strategic Plan, Aspire 2022, and bringing the school community together.
 Despite earning many accolades, he said working on the plan is a career high because it’s not about him.
 After serving as a teacher, coach, principal, executive director for instruction and deputy superintendent, he still identifies as a teacher with administrative responsibilities.

 “I believe that teachers that are developed like I was are able to apply learning to everything they do and be leaders in their organizations,” he said.